 - By re-ranking search results for a proper subset of resources that satisfy a quality condition, the search system provides a set of search results that lists resources that belong to a category according to a quality ranking that differs from a search ranking of a received query.

 - Because the search results are provided according to a ranking that is based, in part, on quality concerning the category, the search results are more likely to satisfy a user’s informational need when the users issue a query that is categorical for the category.

-- This also obviates the need for the user to issue several separate navigational queries or several informational queries, as the most popular resources concerning the category tend to be boosted in the ranking during the re-ranking process.
+- This also obviates the need for the user to issue several separate navigational queries or several informational queries.
+The most popular resources concerning the category tend to be boosted in the ranking during the re-ranking process.

-- Furthermore, the re-ranking can be triggered only for certain queries for which there is a signal of a categorical interest, and not triggered when the query signals a non-categorical interest, such as a navigational interest, or where the query is an answer-seeking query, etc. In these latter cases, there is a strong signal of the user’s informational need, and thus the re-ranking would likely be of little informational utility to the user.
+- Furthermore, the re-ranking can be triggered only for certain queries.
+There is a signal of a categorical interest and not triggered when the query signals a non-categorical interest, such as a navigational interest, or where the query is an answer-seeking query, etc. In these latter cases, there is a strong signal of the user’s informational need, and thus the re-ranking would likely be of little informational utility to the user.

 This Categorical Quality patent is:

 Inventors: Trystan G. Upstill, Abhishek Das, Jeongwoo Ko, Neesha Subramaniam, and Vishnu P. Natchu

 Methods, systems, and apparatus, including computer programs encoded on a computer storage medium, re-ranking resources for categorical queries.
 In one aspect, a method includes receiving queries, and for each received query: receiving data indicating resources identified by a search operation as being responsive to the query and ranked according to first order, each resource having a corresponding search score by which the resources are ranked in responsiveness to the query and determining whether a proper subset meets a quality condition based on a quality measure that is indicative of the quality of the resources in the proper subset and independent of search scores of the resources for the received query.